campbell17/helveticampbell/app/writing/essays/everything-is-my-fault.md

 > I used to get mad at people.
 They lied.
 They betrayed me.
 They disappeared.
 >
 > Do you hear the pattern?
-“They this.
-They that.”
+"They this.
+They that."
 >
-> When someone upsets you, it’s human nature to feel it’s their fault.
+> When someone upsets you, it's human nature to feel it's their fault.
 But one day I tried thinking of everything as my fault.
 >
 > I created the environment that made them feel they had to lie.
 I mistook their neutral behavior as betrayal.
 I made it more appealing for them to disappear than to communicate.
 >
 > It felt so good to think it was all my fault!
 >
 > This is way better than forgiving.
-When you forgive, you’re still assuming that they’re wrong and you’re the victim.
+When you forgive, you're still assuming that they're wrong and you're the victim.
 >
-> But to decide it’s your fault feels amazing!
-Now you weren’t wronged.
+> But to decide it's your fault feels amazing!
+Now you weren't wronged.
 People were just playing their part in the situation you helped create.
 >
 > What power!
-Now you’re the person who made things happen, made a mistake, and can learn from it.
-Now you’re in control and there’s nothing to complain about.
+Now you're the person who made things happen, made a mistake, and can learn from it.
+Now you're in control and there's nothing to complain about.
 >
-> This philosophy feels so good that I’ve playfully decided to apply this rule to the rest of my life.
-As soon as I catch myself blaming anyone for anything, I decide it’s my fault.
+> This philosophy feels so good that I've playfully decided to apply this rule to the rest of my life.
+As soon as I catch myself blaming anyone for anything, I decide it's my fault.
 >
 > • The guy who ran away with my investment?
 My fault.
 I should have verified his claims.
 >
 > • The love of my life who suddenly dumped me?
 My fault.
 I let our relationship plateau.
 >
-> • Don’t like my government?
+> • Don't like my government?
 My fault.
 I could get involved and change it.
 >
-> Doesn’t that feel more powerful?
+> Doesn't that feel more powerful?
 Try it.
-Maybe instead of “fault” you prefer the word “responsibility,” but the idea is the same.
+Maybe instead of "fault" you prefer the word "responsibility," but the idea is the same.
 Think of every bad thing > that happened to you, and imagine that you happened to it.

 [Here's a link to the essay (he has an audio version as well).](https://sive.rs/my-fault)